pcre2perform(3) — Linux manual page

 This document contains a few observations about PCRE2.

-is slow, because PCRE2 has to use a multi-stage table lookup
+slow, because PCRE2 has to use a multi-stage table lookup whenever

-whenever it needs a character's property.
-If you can find an
+it needs a character's property.
+If you can find an alternative

-alternative pattern that does not use character properties, it
+pattern that does not use character properties, it will probably

-POSIX character classes such as [:alpha:] do not use Unicode
+character classes such as [:alpha:] do not use Unicode properties,

-properties, partly for backwards compatibility, and partly for
+partly for backwards compatibility, and partly for performance

-performance reasons.
-However, you can set the PCRE2_UCP option or
+reasons.
+However, you can set the PCRE2_UCP option or start the

-start the pattern with (*UCP) if you want Unicode character
+pattern with (*UCP) if you want Unicode character properties to be

 When a pattern begins with .* not in atomic parentheses, nor in